altmetric/embiggen/README.md

 ```

 Expand the given URI, returning the full version as a [`URI`][URI] if it is
-shortened or the original if it cannot be expanded.
-Will not raise any
+shortened or the original if it is not.
+Can raise the following exceptions
+during expansion:

+* `Embiggen::TooManyRedirects`: when a URI redirects more than the configured
+  number of times;
+* `Embiggen::BadShortenedURI`: when a URI appears to be shortened but
+  following it does not result in a redirect;
-exceptions thrown during expansion (e.g. timeouts, network errors, invalid
+* `Embiggen::NetworkError`: when an error occurs during expansion (e.g. a
-return URIs); see `expand!` for an alternative.
+  network timeout, connection reset, unreachable host, etc.).

+All of the above inherit from `Embiggen::Error` and have a `uri` method for
+determining the problematic URI.

 Takes an optional hash of options for expansion: